gonzaloperezbarrios/chalo-react-to-npm-package/README.md

 - Explains some advice for good practice, so like:
   - Code coverage.
   - How to make tests.
+  - How to work with development environments
+  - Frequent conflicts

 ## Structure directory